-Getting Path Lighting Right
+Path Lighting Tips to Get it Right

-How Far Apart to Put Path Lights
+How Far Apart to Install Path Lights

 - Your path is not a runway.
 Often homeowners place their path lights too close together.
 While it may seem like a good idea to get your path well lit along its whole distance, too many lights too evenly spaced can make your walkway look like a landing strip.

 - Eight to six feet apart.
-There are no hard and fast rules about landscape lighting, but in any situation you want to avoid putting lights closer together than six or eight feet.
+There are no hard and fast rules about landscape lighting, but in any situation, you want to avoid putting lights closer together than six or eight feet.
 This helps avoid that runway feel and will force you to think more creatively about your placement.

 - Path lighting is a guide.
 Your path lights should guide your guests down a path, not stand like sentries guarding your walkway.
 Place lights far apart, just to pull visitors along the path, from light to light.
 Don’t just light your walkway.
 Think of each light in terms of its landscape lighting value.
 If you can highlight an interesting bush or garden element (even some unique flowers), do so.
 You will be adding interest to the approach to your home.

 - Mix and match fixtures.
 Avoid the little tin soldiers look.
-Having a line of the exact same type of lighting fixture up and down your pathway can look rigid and forced.
+A line of the same type of lighting fixture up and down your pathway can look rigid and forced.
 Instead, consider each light its own landscape feature.
 When fixtures are properly spaced out, you can experiment with mixing different types of fixtures for a more natural look without making the fixtures look out of place.

-When You Don’t Need path lights
+When You Don’t Need Path Lights

-Ambient light from other landscape and outdoor lighting sources can be just as effective and path lighting.
+Ambient light from other landscape and outdoor lighting sources can be just as effective as path lighting.
 If your path is surrounded by trees, or even if there are at least a few trees along the path, consider using “moonlight” from downlighting to illuminate your pathway.
 It will give a natural feel without any visible fixtures.

 If your path is close to your home, or if it parallels a driveway, light from the facade of the home and driveway lighting may make path lights unnecessary.
 Reflexively putting in path lighting just because it seems like any path should be lit is a waste of resources and may actually detract from your overall lighting design.